A Second Main Theorem for Entire Curves Intersecting Three Conics: Introduction

 Section~\ref{sect: preliminaries} provides necessary background.
 Section~\ref{section: The case of three curves with large degrees} presents detailed Riemann–Roch computations that form the core of the proof of Theorem~\ref{smt for three components, case large degrees}.
 Section~\ref{Section 3} advances to more sophisticated Riemann–Roch computations, specifically designed to establish the existence of negatively twisted invariant logarithmic $2$-jet differentials for three generic conics.
 Section~\ref{section: Siu's fields} details the application of Siu's slanted vector fields in \textbf{Case 1}.
 Section~\ref{sect: refined Demailly-EG} then introduces a refinement of the Demailly–El Goul argument, adapted to handle \textbf{Case 2}.
-The core contributions of the paper are contained in Section~\ref{section 7}, which presents the proofs of Key Vanishing Lemmas~I and~II.
-Finally, Appendix~\ref{app:maple} provides the Maple code used to verify these key vanishing results.
-Appendix~\ref{appendix:results of Pengchao Wang} presents an observation by Pengchao Wang.
+The {main innovation} of the article is contained in Section~\ref{section 7}, where we overcome fundamental obstructions in our low-degree setting by establishing Key Vanishing Lemmas.
+Finally, Appendix~\ref{app:maple} provides the Maple code used to verify these vanishing results, and Appendix~\ref{appendix:results of Pengchao Wang} presents an observation by Pengchao Wang.